background

 Tuesday, October 22, 2013

-The Gulf Oil Refinery was constructed here in 1931 as part of a crude oil pipeline that stretched from Texas up to the North East.
+The Gulf Oil Pumping Station was constructed here in 1931 as part of a crude oil pipeline that stretched from Texas up to the North East.

 This facility employed seven full time employees ranging from engineers to telegraph operators.
 The engineers were responsible for monitoring the oil levels and pressure and maintaining the several large 50 ton, 3-cylinder Diesel engines that powered the pump station.
 These engines were approximately 12 feet tall and used some of the same oil that they pumped through the lines.